Subaru WRX: Impreza-based models (1992–2014)

 The third-generation WRX were sold as chassis codes GE (saloon) and GH (hatchback, replacing the earlier wagon version) initially; the third-generation WRX STI was sold with a widened chassis and was available only as a widebody hatch (GR).
 For the 2011 model year, the third-generation WRX saloon and hatch were moved to the GV and GR wide-body chassis variants, respectively, and a widebody saloon version of the STI (GV) was marketed.
 The Impreza was redesigned and the fourth-generation was first marketed for model year 2012, making it a distinct model from the WRX, which continued on the third-generation GV/GR chassis until 2014 in most markets.

 The fourth-generation WRX were given the VA chassis designation and marketed as a separate model from the Impreza starting in 2015.

+WRC

+The Subaru Impreza WRC is a World Rally Car based on the Subaru WRX.
+It was used by Subaru World Rally Team, Subaru's factory team, and replaced the Subaru Legacy RS in 1993.
+The car was debuted at 1993 Rally Finland and won a total of six world rally titles, including three consecutive manufacturers' titles and three drivers' titles.